 Welcome to the Red Bank Regional High School District.
 This Student-Parent Handbook has been prepared to provide parents and students with valuable information regarding the RBRHS district.
+All students will be presented with an overview of the student handbook and school policies by our Dean of Students during the first week of school.
 Please review this handbook with your child, particularly the sections outlining the following: all guidelines/procedures/policies pertaining to student conduct and discipline, attendance and late procedures, the computer usage/acceptable use procedures and the Passive Breath Alcohol Sensor Device Policy #5535.
-After you have read this handbook, please complete the section below, remove it from the handbook and submit it to your child's English teacher no later than Monday, September 24, 2018.
+You and your child will need to sign an acknowledgment form via Genesis Parent and Student Portal stating that you have reviewed the school policies outlined in the handbook.
+We are asking that all parents and students sign off on the handbook by Monday, September 16, 2019.
+This form is located under the parent portal forms tab.
 If you have any questions, please feel free to contact the school.